-The two types of timing controls (checkpoints) will be the open control and the Do It Yourself Checkpoint of them may be of the DIYC type.
-(See Appendix VII for further information).
+There are two categories of controls.
+The first is manual controls in which a contest is either timed by someone or by themselves.
+The other category is GPS-based timing systems in which a team uses a digital device to sense when they pass a control point.
+GPS timing will be covered under R-The two types of manual timing controls (checkpoints) will be the open control and the Do It Yourself Checkpoint (DIYC).
+The exact location of these may or may not be known to contestants before they reach it.
+A timing control marks the end of one leg of the rally and the beginning of the next, if any.
+There will be at least five (5) timing controls (checkpoints) and no more than one half of them may be one of the DIYC type.
+(See Appendix VII for further information.)
 No more than one DIYC timing control shall occur in succession without an intervening manned control.
 A timing control marks the end of one leg of the rally and the beginning of the next, if any.